HGGM-LIM/prior-motion-reconstruction-CT/README.md

 - **ResGat_LowDose_120p_07I0_PRIMOR.gif:** Video of images reconstructed with PRIMOR using a low dose protocol

 If you use this code, please reference the publication JFPJ Abascal et al. A novel prior- and motion-based compressed sensing method for small-animal respiratory gated CT.
-Plos One, 2016 (in press).
+PLOS ONE 9;11(3):e0149841, 2016.
 If you need to contact the author, please do so at mabella@hggm.es, juanabascal78@gmail.com